Off-Grid Water System Guide

 • Filtration system

-If your well pump relies on electricity, make sure you have a backup plan.
+If your well pump depends on power, make sure you have a backup plan.
+A lot of off-grid setups tie directly into solar systems so water keeps flowing even during outages.

 Rainwater Harvesting Systems

-Rainwater collection is one of the simplest backup systems you can install.
+Rainwater collection is one of the easiest and most reliable backup systems you can install.

 A proper rainwater system includes: